justynroberts/filewatcher/README.md

 Estimated a few hundred directories, but could be split over different executables/runners to scale to more.

 **📝 Notes:**
-Presently 1 file = 1 webhook invocation, but could be modified to batch files.
+ - Presently 1 file = 1 webhook invocation, but could be modified to batch files.
-Some nice features such as POST being non blocking and Log integration.
+ - Some nice features such as POST being non blocking and Log integration.
+ - Consider both the parallelism and the queuing capability of the job for this.
+ - If service stops, files could be missed, and wouldnt be picked up on restart

 **⚠️ Issues?**
 Please post to the repo, not the author.